clojure-liberator/liberator/tutorial/decision-graph.md

 function with the necessary information to generate an appropriate response.

-Decisions are made according to a flowchart which determines the order in which decisions and places where the path splits into two.
+Decisions are made according to a flowchart which determines their order and places where the path splits into two.

 The flowchart always ends at a handler (at the bottom of the chart) which determines the HTTP status code in the response.